strongio/evolutionary-optimization/README.md

 Besides the software, this document provides a relatively thorough survey of derivative-free optimization algorithms.
 Obviously, we do not intend to include all black-box methods.
 Instead, we aim to cover the best-standing representative in each algorithm family.
 For example, there exist many other swarm-based algorithms similar to PSO, such as Ant Colony Optimization, Bat Algorithm, and Bee Swarm Optimization.
 Our implementation of GA is also not the only version.
 There exist many variations with additional or different genetic manipulations of encoded solutions.

 In the experiment section, we see different problems prefer different methods.
 Non-population based algorithms can be preferable, especially in straightforward optimization problems, such as the high-dimension Sphere function.
 When the objective surface is rough, such as the Rastrigin function, we see that DEA could be preferable.
-We observe that a seemingly straightforward objective surface from the Rosenbrock function poses challenge, and GA outperforms other EA methods.
+We observe that a seemingly straightforward objective surface from the Rosenbrock function can pose challenge, and GA outperforms other EA methods.
 We also had cases [18] where PSO outperforms the rest.

 <!--
 Here is another set of experiments with an even higher parameter dimension, 12 instead of 8.
 We can see some changes in the comparison and best-achieving optimizers.